 For Israel especially, some outcomes could be unacceptable.
 These include extensive devastation of the home front, or a successful Hezbollah raid on an Israeli border community.
 Under such circumstances, the IDF may be pressed to deliver a decisive blow to ensure a clear victory.

 In case of severe escalation, Israel has several options.
-The most immediate would be to devastate Lebanon, as Israeli leaders have already threatened to do.
+The most immediate would be to devastate Lebanon and wipe out Hezbollah’s nerve center in Beirut, as Israeli leaders have already threatened to do.
 Another option would be a deep incursion into Syria, particularly if Iran’s militias or Syrian forces pound Israel from this territory.
 A third option is a direct attack on Iran.

-In Syria, a wide-ranging Israeli operation would gravely destabilize the Assad regime, and likely alarm Russia.
+In Syria, a wide-ranging Israeli operation would gravely destabilize the Assad regime.
 Strategic bombing of targets in Iran would cause even greater regional tremors, and could provoke major superpower involvement.

-Still, tensions will remain high in 2020, and so will the risks.
-Moreover, at least one observer has predicted a major war this year that will change the face of the region.
+Still, regional tensions will remain high, and so will the risks.
+Moreover, at least one observer predicted the eruption of a major war early in this decade.
 If his predictions prove accurate, Israel’s next war will indeed change the Middle East.